-You worked on your application for months, perfecting your essays, crafting your activities list, and getting stellar letters of recommendation.
+You worked on your application for months: perfecting your essays, crafting your activities list, and getting stellar letters of recommendation.
 Then, you waited.
 And waited.
 In many cases, you waited for months.
-But what happens if you're def

 And more time isn’t always a bad thing.
 Take Georgia Tech, for example.
-Twenty percent of their current first-year students were either deferred or waitlisted last year.
+Twenty percent of their first-year students in 2021 had been either deferred or waitlisted.
 (Remember, however, schools vary widely in the number of deferred and waitlisted students who eventually set foot on their campus.)

-So what next?
-Is there anything you can do that might possibly tip the scales in your favor?
+So what's next?
+Is there anything you can do that might tip the scales in your favor?

-You might immediately think to write your admission officer a letter, encouraging them to reconsider.
-And that might not be a bad idea, although I’ll encourage you to make sure you leave the begging and pleading out of it.
+You might think to immediately write your admission officer a letter, encouraging them to reconsider.
+And that might not be a bad idea, although I’ll encourage you to leave the begging and pleading out of it.

 In many cases, writing a factual, unemotional letter of continued interest (sometimes referred to as a LOCI) might be a great next step.
 It’s just what it sounds like: An official statement to go into your application file that states you’re still interested in attending their school and highlights new information about you that may help the school make a decision in your favor.

-If the school does accept some form of continued interest, make sure you know exactly what they expect and how they expect you to send it.
-Some schools will accept a simple letter sent directly to the admission officer (which we’ll cover here).
+If the school does accept some form of continued interest, make sure you know exactly what they expect, when they expect it, and how they expect you to send it.
+Some schools will accept a simple letter you send directly to the admission officer (which I’ll cover later).
 Others will have you upload a letter or short statement into your applicant portal.
 Still others give you a specific (and sometimes required) prompt to respond to and expect a more formal essay submission to demonstrate continuing interest.

 Regardless of how you convey your enthusiasm, the goal of writing a letter of continued interest is to show you’re still interested in attending, you're still working hard, and you’ve discovered new reasons why you’d be a good fit.

-Note: If you’re not sure whether your school accepts these letters, email your admissions rep and ask for the school’s guidelines and recommendations.
+Note: If you’re not sure whether a school accepts these letters, email your admissions rep and ask for the school’s guidelines and recommendations.

-Let me restate: If you don’t have valid reasons for writing this letter (and it’s optional)—no new awards or recognition, no new academic accomplishments, etc.—then you risk wasting your time by writing it and the time of the busy admission officer who has to stop and read it.
+Let me restate: If you don’t have valid reasons for writing this letter (and writing this letter is optional) — you have no new awards or recognition, no new academic accomplishments, etc. — then you risk wasting your time by writing it and the time of the busy admission officer who has to stop and read it.
 Not good.